ChrisPenner/rasa/docs/Building-An-Extension.md

 ---------------------------------

 We've got a good start at this point!
-If you like you can add multiple cursors using the cursors extension and should see that each cursor's contents is copied to the file.
+If you like you can add multiple cursors using the cursors extension (for example `J` will add a new cursor on the line below) and should see that each cursor's contents is copied to the file!
 The next thing we'll need to do is to store the last thing we've copied so that we can paste it back later, we could just store it in a file, but this gets tricky and inefficient for more complicated data-structures, so we'll do it another way.
 Rasa provides a way for each extension to store state, in fact you can store either state global to the entire editor, or we can store state local to each buffer.
 In this case we want the latter, that way we can keep a different copy-paste register for each buffer.

-If I haven't lost you yet, then we'll take the steps to store some persistent state in the Buffer that we can access later.
+Let's see how we can store some persistent state in the Buffer that we can access later.
 We need to define a custom data-type for this so that Rasa can tell it apart from all the other extension's states.
-Make sure that you don't store basic data-types like Strings or Ints or they might conflict with other extensions!
+Make sure that you don't directly store basic data-types like Strings or Ints or they might conflict with other extensions!
 Always either wrap your type with a `newtype` for your extension, or define a new `data` type.

 In this case we really only need to store a String which we'll paste later, so we'll just wrap `String` in a newtype called `CopyPasta`